thomasabishop/eolas/zk/0716531c_rewilding_the_internet.md

 useful in understanding how the internet has become such a negative environment.
-How it has transmogrified from its original promise of a humanistic space that would facilitate the connection of individuals based on shared interests and values to an environment that is entirely mediated by capital subject to control, censorship and the violation of privacy.
+How it has transmogrified from its original promise of a humanistic space that would facilitate the connection of individuals based on shared interests and values to an environment that is entirely mediated by capital, subject to control, censorship and the violation of privacy.

 In the 18th-century in the northern German states, officials decided to